getlocalci/local-ci/CONTRIBUTING.md

 You may want to downlod and install a development `.vsix` file, instead of installing this extension via the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=LocalCI.local-ci).

-You'll need a CircleCI account for this.
+You'll need at least a [free CircleCI account](https://circleci.com/signup/) for this.

 Also, it'd be good to use Firefox instead of Chrome.
 It looks like Chrome converts the `.vsix` file into an unusable `.zip` file on downloading it.